Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by Tim Clay on May 12, 2017 at 7:30am — No Comments

 According to an article in Tire Business, it is essential for automotive service repair facilities to adopt and embrace technology.
-Last year was the first year Millennials…Continue
+Last year was the first year Millennials outnumbered Baby Boomers and GenX in the workplace, representing…Continue

 Added by Tim Clay on April 26, 2017 at 7:00am — No Comments

 Of course, getting a customer to pay for that oil change they came in for isn’t difficult at all.
-However, when that same customer is…Continue
+However, when that same customer is presented with unexpected service recommendations found…Continue

 Added by Tim Clay on April 14, 2017 at 5:00am — No Comments

 Sitting in the service department waiting room staring at the clock waiting for your vehicle to be repaired isn’t the most fun thing in the universe.
 It’s not quite like going to the dentist, but for some people it is a close second.
-Perhaps that’s the allure of the Jiffy Lubes of the world – the promise of the 30-minute…Continue
+Perhaps that’s the allure of the Jiffy Lubes of the world – the promise of the 30-minute oil change.

 Added by Tim Clay on March 17, 2017 at 6:22am — No Comments

-According to a recent report from the JPMorgan Chase Institute, many Americans need more than a year to recover from a $1,500 financial…Continue
+According to a recent report from the JPMorgan Chase Institute, many Americans need more than a year to recover from a $1,500 financial hit.